-Devajara Hall, Mahavira Hall and the Jade Buddha Tower form the main structure of the temple, while the sides are the Kwan-yin Dian Hall, the Amitabha Dian Hall, the Zen Tang Hall, the Dining Room and the Reclining Buddha Hall.
-The Sitting Buddha is in the Jade Buddha Tower alongside more than 7,000 Dazang sutras and the two Reclining Buddhas are in the Recumbent Buddha Hall.
+Devajara Hall, Mahavira Hall, and the Jade Buddha Tower form the main structure of the temple, while the sides are the Kwan-yin Dian Hall, the Amitabha Dian Hall, the Zen Tang Hall, the Dining Room, and the Reclining Buddha Hall.
+The Sitting Buddha is in the Jade Buddha Tower along with more than 7,000 Dazang sutras and the two Reclining Buddhas are in the Recumbent Buddha Hall.

 Founded in 1882, the temple was destroyed during the revolution that overthrew the Qing dynasty and rebuilt where it is now in 1928.
-Apart from the two jade statues, the temple has many other statues in display, certainly less valuable, but all of them adding color and atmosphere.
+Apart from the two jade statues, the temple has many other statues on display, certainly less valuable, but all of them adding color and atmosphere.

 The temple is very big, and I loved dawdling about its circle doors stumbling on orange-clad monks here and there.
 Like all temples in Shanghai, the contrast between the old-looking classical style is in striking contrast with the state-of-the-art urban architecture of the city.
 In many halls, there are shops selling relics and incense for the worshipers to burn.
 The ever-present crowd of tourists doesn’t refrain the many faithful from going to worship their gods.